ander1code/crud-py/README.md

 1 - Description:

-- Skeleton of a CRUD in Python that will be used in future development.
-Tools Used: Python 3 and SQLite.
+-  Prototype of a crud made in pure python.

 2 - Features CRUD: